 In our years of travel we’ve tried out loads of too-flimsy or too-bulky power adapters, and have always been hungry to find the one plug that could do it all without weighing us down.
 It’s the key travel gadget that makes all other travel gadgets possible.

 Sure, you can stop at any electronics store or airport shop before an international flight, and grab a set of plug adapters that will be just fine.
-But they’ll also just cost you a lot more than you need to spend and they’ll take up unnecessary space in your bag.
-If you take a moment to order the right one online before you go, you’ll travel just a bit lighter and better.
+But they’ll also just cost you a lot more than you need to spend and often they’re sold as a set, one for each region, that takes up unnecessary space in your bag.
+If you order the right one online before you go, you’ll travel just a bit lighter and better.

 - Overload protection from the 8A fuse (with a spare fuse included)

-The Epicka narrowly beats out other such adapters because of its safety fuse, snug fit for all kinds of wall outlets, and the four USB plus one USB-C ports (the most ports we’ve seen).
-If it’s not available, check out our previous recommendations (with one fewer USB port): the JMFONE Travel Adapter and the Ougrand Travel Adapter Plug.
+The Epicka narrowly beats out other such adapters because of its safety fuse, snug fit for all kinds of wall outlets, and the many ports.
+If it’s not available, check out our previous recommendations: this simpler Epicka adapter, the JMFONE Travel Adapter and the Ougrand Travel Adapter Plug.

 All of these are compact, well-made, and basically accept any plug; they’re even useful for handling two- to three- prong conversions in the United States, or some of the funkier outlets and plugs I’ve come across in Brazil, Russia, and Italy.